 - Take 2 servings a day of the adrenal support supplement

-- **If you MUST snack, you can.
+- **If you feel like you need to snack, you can.
 Just follow the #BA diet rules and pre BA diet rules

 Pre BA diet warnings and tips

 - Removal of all carbohydrates can leave you feeling like shit.
 Simple as that.
 Remember that it is ONLY ten days.
 Think back ten days, see how close that was?
-You can do this, and it is necessary for maximal benefits.
+You can do this, and it will help with benefits.